What is Giving Tuesday?

 - Add a compelling title and “why”

 - Select a high-quality photo (NSP photos are provided automatically, but feel free to use your own photo)

 - Invite people who are skiers/snowboarders and/or who would be likely to donate

 - Share via your personal Facebook page every few days with more reasons to donate, encourage your friends to share your fundraiser, and include a link to your Facebook fundraiser in emails, Instagram, etc.

 When can I fundraise?

-NSP’s competition for prizes will begin on the Friday prior to Thanksgiving, November 22nd, and run until 11:59pm on Giving Tuesday, December 3rd.
+NSP’s competition for prizes is underway, and run until 11:59pm on Giving Tuesday, December 1.
 However, there are already fundraisers running now, feel free to start your fundraiser at any point!
 Here is an example.